 – Help students consider their goals (the top of the mountain) and how to achieve them.

-– Talk about likes and dislikes – We just used the hot air balloon for this.
-The balloon itself was ‘things that lift me up/I like’ and the weights were ‘things I want to cut off/dislike’.
+– Talk about likes and dislikes.
+In this case, the balloon itself was ‘things that lift me up/I like’ and the weights were ‘things that weigh me down/I dislike’.
 This is a good way of using more complex language for like and dislike (e.g. I’m (not) a fan of, I’m really into, I feel great when, etc).

 Do you have any other ideas for how to use this template?
-Share them in the forum.
+Share them in the Facebook Group.

 The road map

 No course on graphic facilitation would be complete without a journey map template.
-As with many visual templates, the journey map (a road, river, pathway or even a set of stairs) can be used in many ways.
+As with many visual templates, the journey map (a road, river, pathway, stairs of even a simple line) can be used in many ways.